AnonymerNiklasistanonym/BestExtensionsForChrome/README.md

 Supported tags (always in this order):

-- `also on firefox`- The extension is also available for the Firefox browser
+- `also on firefox`- The extension is also available for the Firefox browser (Quantum)
 - `open source` - The code of the software is hosted online and can be viewed by anyone which means if there are any back doors/bugs/privacy issues anyone can flag or discover them

 ---